Halle Tony Garnier

 The Halle Tony Garnier is an arena and concert hall in Lyon, France.
 It was designed by Tony Garnier in 1905.
 Originally a slaughterhouse, the building was renovated in 1987 and opened as a concert hall in 1988.
 With a standing capacity of nearly 17,000, it is the third biggest venue in France after the Accor Arena and Paris La Défense Arena.
+It will ice hockey for the 2030 Winter Olympics with the French Alps as the main host.

 History

 The original building opened in 1908 as a cattle market and slaughterhouse, known as "La Mouche".
 During World War I, the building was used as an armory until 1928, when it returned to a cattle market and slaughterhouse.
 The market and slaughterhouse closed in 1967.
 On 16 May 1975, the building was recognized as a Monument historique.
 In 1987, the City of Lyon hired Reichen & Robert and HTVS to renovate the slaughterhouse into a modern concert hall.
 The Hall opened in late January 1988.

 The previous slaughterhouses in Lyon

 In the 19th century, before the Mouche Slaughterhouse, Lyon had another two slaughterhouses.
 One opened in 1839 in the Perrache district, and the other was built in 1858 by Tony Desjardins in Vaise.
 These slaughterhouses were criticized as being too small, inconvenient, and too close to the houses.
 In the end, the Perrache slaughterhouse were closed for sanitary reasons.